Friends of Shades Creek’s Mission

 Shades Creek, Flowing Through Time The beautifully written and illustrated 216-page book, published by the Birmingham Historical Society, includes significant technical information and historical narrative provided by board members of Friends of Shades Creek.
 Sold for the first time at the 2019 Salamander Festival it is available through Friends of Shades Creek and the Birmingham Historical Society.

 Homewood Forest Preserve Established in partnership with the City of Homewood and the Fresh Water Land Trust, the 65-acre preserve is a wildlife sanctuary and breeding habitat for the iconic spotted salamander.
 It is an amenity for environmental education, used regularly by local schools and universities, and is the location of over a mile of beautiful public hiking trails.
-The preserve has been used regularly for over fifteen years by Friends of Shades Creek for educational hikes concerning the role of forests and soils in watershed protection.
+The preserve has been used regularly for over twenty-five years by Friends of Shades Creek for educational hikes concerning the role of forests and soils in watershed protection.

 Erosion Control on Shades Creek Guided by Friends of Shades Creek, advocating a partnership between Samford University and Dr. Greg Jennings, a North Carolina-based engineer specializing in aquatic ecosystem restoration, ten rock “vanes” were installed in the creek channel to reduce erosion and to stabilize its banks instead of using unsightly rip-rap.
 Naturalistic waterfalls also were created in a tributary in the Homewood Forest Preserve to mitigate creek bed erosion.